gitongah/E-commerce-Back-End/README.md

   # E-commerce Store
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description 🔎
-  This is the backend of an E-commerce store, where the user can be able to create new products, tags and categories and also edit them.
+  This project serves as the backend infrastructure for an e-commerce platform, empowering administrators to efficiently manage product inventory.
+It allows users to create new products, tags, and categories, as well as edit existing ones.
+The system ensures seamless operation by providing comprehensive functionalities for catalog management, including product details, categorization, and tagging.
   ## Link to the live Demo of the project.
   https://drive.google.com/file/d/1qFhSRbMbpMhmHWZcm02gOTyCt3XOkj_R/view
   ### Table of Contents 📖